brett8883/DJI_Super-Patcher/readme.md

 - If there are issues with flight in the simulator there will be issues with flight in real life.

-  - Reflash stock 01.04.0300 and then redo ENTIRE Super-Patcher process in case of an issue.
+  - Reflash stock firmware and then redo ENTIRE Super-Patcher process in case of an issue.

     - *Please Note: To date there has never been an issue with flight after instaling Super-Patcher.
 This reccomendation is only a matter of good practice whenever modifying or flashing firmware*